AI Academy

 GW Engineering AI Academy

-Faculty leading the change through AI fluency and Entrepreneurial Mindset
+Faculty Leading the Change Through AI Fluency and the Entrepreneurial Mindset

 What is the AI Academy?

-The GW Engineering AI Academy is a strategic initiative to position the School of Engineering and Applied Science as a truly AI-forward institution.
-Through systematic faculty development and the lens of entrepreneurial mindset, we're building AI literacy across our school—moving from uncertainty to confidence, from tools to workflows, and from passive adoption to intentional innovation.
+The GW Engineering AI Academy is a strategic effort to position the School of Engineering and Applied Science as a truly AI-forward organization.
+Through systematic faculty development and by applying the lens of an entrepreneurial mindset, we're building AI literacy across our school—moving from uncertainty to confidence, from tools to workflows, and from passive adoption to intentional innovation.

 The entrepreneurial mindset aids in challenging the status quo, recognizing opportunities at the intersection of disparate concepts, and solving complex problems to drive meaningful societal impact and human flourishing.